metapages/hash-query/README.md

 # @metapages/hash-query

-Get/set URL parameters in the hash string instead of the query string.
+Get/set URL parameters (state) in the hash string instead of the query string.

+Keep state in sync in the URL

 - Includes react hooks for getting/setting typed values.
 - Includes low level tools for getting/setting arbitrary typed values.